Professor Naomi Allen

 - Clinical Trial Service Unit

-Naomi Allen is an Associate Professor in Epidemiology, based in the Clinical Trial Service Unit and Epidemiological Studies Unit.
-She has worked predominantly on large-scale prospective studies such as EPIC and the Million Women Study and has a keen research interest in the role of diet, hormones and circulating biomarkers in cancer development.
+Naomi Allen is a Professor in Epidemiology, based in the Clinical Trial Service Unit and Epidemiological Studies Unit.
+She joined UK Biobank as Senior Epidemiologist in 2011, and became Chief Scientist in 2019, where she is responsible for following-up participants both through linkage with routine health-related datasets, and through web-based questionnaires.
+She is also involved in developing the scientific strategy for future enhancements for the study.
+Her research interest is largely in the role of diet, obesity and circulating biomarkers in cancer development.
 She is co-Principal Investigator of the Endogenous Hormones, Nutritional Biomarkers and Prostate Cancer Collaborative Group, which aims to conduct individual pooled analyses of the relationship between circulating biomarkers and prostate cancer risk from cohort studies from around the world.
-In 2011, she became Senior Epidemiologist for UK Biobank and helps co-ordinate record linkage of routine health-related datasets into the study.